Unit V

 | C21 C22 - λ2 | | y_λ2 |

-1. Generate KL transform matrix A
+- Generate KL transform matrix

 A = | x_λ1 x_λ2 ... x_λn |